Wonder of White Lions

 As was Bill’s habit, around 4:30 every day – after tea – the family (and any guests) would pile into a vehicle or two and follow a slow circuit to the favourite haunts of various animals.
 Occasionally, these drives took place at night when the predators and their quarry could be seen more easily.

-At the confluence of the Shlaralumi and Mjhaton Rivers, the perennial flow, over many centuries, had created secure islands of large boulders and reeds in the middle of the Shlaralumi’s dry sandy bed.
+At the confluence of the Nhlaralumi and Mjhaton Rivers, the perennial flow, over many centuries, had created secure islands of large boulders and reeds in the middle of the Nhlaralumi’s dry sandy bed.
 These islands were protected by seasonal rain and perennial water in the rainy season and by swathes of empty sand from island to bank, on both sides in the dry months.
 These shelters covered with thick bush, reed and boulders, made perfect breeding places for lions.

 Nothing dared venture onto these islands, day or night and they were very well known to the writer.
 How long these islands had been the favoured breeding ground for lions is not known, although it must have been for a very long time; so much so, that the local wandering wildlife would be sure to stay a good distance from that part of the river, making it sacrosanct.
 I was going to insert a Google image of the islands here but the overpopulation of elephant have decimated the reeds, trees and undergrowth.
 So I cannot see lions ever breeding there again.
 All’s not lost though, there is a nice video at the bottom of the page.